-Restriction for Certain Tax Credits - Limited to One Per Project
+Restriction for Certain Tax Credits - Limited to One per Project

 A taxpayer may not be granted more than one credit for the same project.
-The credits that are subject to this limitation are the Alternative Fuel Vehicle Manufacturer Credit, Community Revitalization Enhancement District Credit, Enterprise Zone Investment Cost Credit, Hoosier Business Investment Credit, Industrial Recovery Credit, and the Venture Capital Investment Credit.
+The credits that are subject to this limitation are the alternative fuel vehicle manufacturer credit, community revitalization enhancement district credit, enterprise zone investment cost credit, Hoosier business investment credit, industrial recovery credit, and the venture capital investment credit.

 For more information see Commissioner's Directive #29 at www.in.gov/dor/3617.htm.

 Apply this restriction first when figuring your credits.
-Then apply the following Combined Limitation.
+Then apply the Combined Limitation in the next column.

-Combined Limitation: There is one final limitation if you claim more than one credit on lines 1 through 3 of Schedule G. These credits, when combined, cannot be greater than the county tax shown on Form IT-40PNR line 9; if they are, adjust the amounts before you enter them.
-See the following Order of Application and examples for guidance.
+Combined Limitation: There is one final limitation if you claim more than one credit on lines 1 through 3 of Schedule 6.
+These credits, when combined, cannot be greater than the county tax shown on Form IT-40 line 9; if they are, adjust the amounts before you enter them.
+See the following Order of Application and example for guidance.